 Speedy in the Samurai Pizza Cats episode "A Little Bit O' Luck".
 When he got rich, he ditched his job at the Pizza Parlour, harshly insulted Polly and Guido and generally acted like a jerk.
 At the end of the episode, Speedy reconciled with his friends who stuck him with some pretty mean chores to make it up to them.

-Abyo from Pucca is always a bit arrogant and self-absorbed, but in the episode "Fab Abyo", it's cranked to 11 when he's selected as the Chosen One for the House of Sha-Lo and essentially turned into a Korean pop star.
+Abyo from Pucca is always a bit arrogant and self-absorbed, but in the episode "Fab Abyo", it's cranked Up to Eleven when he's selected as the Chosen One for the House of Sha-Lo and essentially turned into a Korean pop star.

 Shinji very briefly gets this in Neon Genesis Evangelion, only to be sucked inside a giant shadow monster and helplessly navel-gaze for the next eight hours.